waldoapp/waldo-programmatic-samples/README.md

 ## Introduction

-When you execute a script that uses Waldo Core API, the script always uses a remote device session on a simulator/emulator running within the Waldo infrastructure.
+When you execute a script that uses Waldo Scripting, the script always uses a remote device session on a simulator/emulator running within the Waldo infrastructure.

 This has many advantages: